 Hope Fellowship Church

 Eagle’s Landing is glad to partner with Hope Fellowship Church in the greater Miami area (Broward County - City of Weston) in a church-to-church partnership.
 It’s just another way to personalize what God is doing in Miami.
-Erik Bennet and team lead Hope Fellowship, having launched officially in the Summer of 2012 as The Anchor Church.
+Erik Bennett and team lead Hope Fellowship, having launched officially in the Summer of 2012 as The Anchor Church.
 Erik is native to South Florida and eager to extend the gospel to those God puts in his path.
 Hope Fellowship "believes in connecting people to hope: through Christ, in Community, and to God-sized Causes."